-Our Curriculum is currently being reviewed to ensure our intent, implementation and impact are clear and that learning ensures a change to long term memory.
+Our Curriculum has been reviewed to ensure our intent, implementation and impact are clear and that learning ensures a change to long term memory.
 Our aim is to ensure that our children experience a wide breadth of study and have by the end of Key Stage 1 a long term memory of an ambitious body of procedural and semantic knowledge.
 Cultural capital gives our children the vital background knowledge required to be informed and thoughtful members of our community who understand and believe in British values.

 In addition at Germander Park we have eight learning skills which support and enhance the statutory curriculum that is offered.

 The learning skills are progressive and build on previous skills learnt.
 The skills are planned to develop children who are resilient, confident, lifelong learners.

 - Creative skills

 Our curriculum also has the 11 school values at its heart.